Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

-If you have a gym membership and you have been in accident or unexpected illness, you can call them, and have it put on hold.
+If you have a gym membership and you have been in accident or had an unexpected illness, you can call them, and have it put on hold.
 So when you are able, you can then go rehab and get back your endurance.
 Don't just let it go it go to waste; make the call.

-Ways to save money depends on where you live.
+Ways to save money depend on where you live.
 If there are more than one or two gyms in your town, they are battling for your business.
 There are many things you can do.
 Advertised last week in our weekly Penny Saver, I got 3 gym promos, each one offering something different.
 There is nothing wrong with using the free week, and not joining.

 You can use each gym's promos to check them out.
 If there is a time limit on the promo; one I received said, "one week free, $9.99 first month", call them and say you would like to take advantage of the offer.
 However you can't do it until - whatever date you can (maybe you are currently having a free month at another gym).
 You do have to call and make sure you lock in the offer before it expires.
 After you have gone to each gym, then you can use that as a bargaining tool.
 Your membership is a sale.
 The larger gyms have salesmen who can and will negotiate your membership price.